 I think for the first part, the question it's it's really the human connection still necessary, right?
 So we obviously don't work in person every day, but we will be up in frequently, and I think there's a different cadence for different organizations.
 I think it's hard for me to say that it's a specific duration or Peter the time between those meetings.
 But for us, it's probably every quarter or a minimum on dhe.
 Then it's about the human interactions that you have during those periods virtually.
 Um, I know some people are reluctant to video on, but I actually think it's a massive help in terms of cultivating Gal's connections.
 I think it's important to have things like Slack Jonah.
 Let's where people can be themselves and share a little bit there outside life with, well, they're working on.
 And then I think the third parties.
 And this probably leads into the next question.
 In terms of managing removed teams, it's just being comfortable with the switch.
 The East synchronous working so way, understand that the main benefit of being removed is that's your lawn, an instantaneous gratification office where everybody's gonna come up to you talking on the shoulder and distract you from what you're doing.
 Like the officers became this distraction factory on the kid's clothes.
 We've been really conscious of not replicating, all the bad parts of working in an office in a remote saying so because people are working from home, they bought their private space.
 How can we ensure that they've got the isolation and focus to do the work without disruption?
 And I think there's there's a couple of things that help with that.
 I think the first ones great planning.
 I think you've got to be key and managing your calendar and invisibility of that calendar.
 So people know what you're doing when you're available.
 On to the second part is probably just being capable of doing work in isolation on your own, so that more of a personal thing around people who become remote workers, anything right now remote worker, self select for that.
 And they're typically more organized their typically better and managing their time.
 And I think that's a key thing that makes it certainly easier for me is a remote as a manager of removed team to manage the team.
 A lot of it's on the team that we've rebuilt or doing incredible work and just empowering them to do that remotely.

 Yeah, I think he brought up some great points of, you know, that regular cadence of meeting up, um, allowing people to do deep work providing the outlets for informal communication on slack.
 Uh, you know, I I I started using cloud app so much at adobe because I was managing some people that were in a pack, and it was hard for us to meet based on time zones frequently.
-And so I use cloud app to do that in a synchronous communication like you mentioned like you still got the visual on the video face time of me recording myself, you know, talking to a deck or whatever.
+And so I use the cloud app screen recorder and screenshot tool to do that in a synchronous communication like you mentioned like you still got the visual on the video face time of me recording myself, you know, talking to a deck or whatever.
 Um, but didn't necessarily have to have those like meeting times.
 And I think that's kind of the That's the modern workforce that I see is is this remote, uh, global distributed teams and people just trying to find ways to to make it more convenient and not have to be on a call it at eight or 9 p.m. you know, when they've already kind of shut down for the night and they're trying to relax and don't necessarily want to get on a call with someone in Japan or Australia, are India or whatever.

 Yeah, and I think it's something that normal remote teams don't fully appreciate.
 So to give you an example of what I guess removed by, everyone knows about office work being true, right?
 If you've got an office, you can hire the best person that you can afford within a 30 mile radius of not physical location.
 Now understand that are you have the capacity to work remotely and be asynchronous in the matter that you say where you're working with people in a bar or another place in the world where the titans one's different and you need to understand and appreciate those differences and half the tools that enable you to do that.
 And the benefit, obviously, is that you're not in that position where you're hiring in a 30 mile radius.
 You're not disqualifying yourself from 99.9% of the talent gold way you start to be able to hire the best person on the planet that that can do that, Joe.
 You just need to need to be willing to trust them on understand that they're going to be working at a different time from you.
 So you need to be more managed in your processes of doing.